Skip to main content

 Policy Enforcement

-All queries and commands executed through the Query Editor are subject to the same policy rules as AI Agent operations:
+All queries and commands executed through these consoles are subject to the same policy rules as AI Agent operations:

 • SQL — Checked against the asset's query policy (allowed/denied statement types, dangerous pattern flags)